Call Us Message Us

 • Insurance Verification and Coverage: You’ll be assisted in verifying rehab insurance coverage and understanding your benefits to ensure you receive the maximum coverage available for your treatment.

 • Treatment Plan Development: Based on the assessment findings, a personalized treatment plan will be developed to address your unique needs and goals.
-This plan may include individual therapy, group therapy, and other psychological interventions.
+This plan may include individual mental health therapy, group therapy, and other psychological interventions.

 • Admissions Coordination: The admissions team will coordinate all aspects of your admission, including scheduling appointments, arranging transportation if needed, and ensuring a smooth transition into the treatment program.